dip-d10/Twitter_sentiment_analysis/README.md

 📌 How to Run the Project

 1️⃣ Clone the Repository
-bash
-Copy
-Edit

 git clone https://github.com/dip-d10/Twitter_sentiment_analysis.git
-cd Twitter-Sentiment-Analysis

 2️⃣ Install Dependencies
-bash
-Copy
-Edit
-pip install -r requirements.txt

 3️⃣ Run the Jupyter Notebook
-Open sentiment_analysis.ipynb in Jupyter Notebook / Google Colab Run all cells to train and test the model

 📊 Testing the Model
-Use the trained model to predict sentiment for new tweets:
+Use the trained model to predict sentiment for new tweets

-python
-Copy
-Edit
-import joblib

 # Load the saved model and vectorizer
 rf_model = joblib.load("models/sentiment_analysis_model.pkl")